Create and maintain groups from LDAP attributes

 patching file migrate/20100204211355_add_ldap_group_support.rb

-#8 Updated by Marcel Waldvogel about 11 years ago
+#8 Updated by Marcel Waldvogel over 11 years ago

 I do not have the time to update it right now.
 If there is a decision for "official" integration, I would be happy to update it, but right now, the Redmine Gods first need to be convinced to get this or #1113 into Redmine.
 All of those who need such a feature, please discuss here or in #1113 or in the forums to get things moving forward.